awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorS3Origin.md

 You can configure an Amazon S3 bucket to redirect all requests to another host name; this can be another Amazon S3 bucket or an HTTP server\.
 If you configure a bucket to redirect all requests and if the bucket is the origin for a CloudFront distribution, we recommend that you configure the bucket to redirect all requests to a CloudFront distribution using either the domain name for the distribution \(for example, d111111abcdef8\.cloudfront\.net\) or an alternate domain name \(a CNAME\) that is associated with a distribution \(for example, example\.com\)\.
 Otherwise, viewer requests bypass CloudFront, and the objects are served directly from the new origin\.

 **Note**
 If you redirect requests to an alternate domain name, you must also update the DNS service for your domain by adding a CNAME record\.
-For more information, see [Using Alternate Domain Names \(CNAMEs\)](CNAMEs.md)\.
+For more information, see [Adding and Moving Alternate Domain Names \(CNAMEs\)](CNAMEs.md)\.

 Here's what happens when you configure a bucket to redirect all requests: